Museo delle Genti d'Abruzzo

 Museo delle genti d'Abruzzo (Italian for Museum of the people of Abruzzo) is an ethnographic Museum in Pescara, Abruzzo.

 History

 The museum is housed in the remaining sections of the fortress of Pescara, constructed starting in the 16th century.
-The visible part is the Bourbon penal bath on Via delle Caserme, where the museum will be set up.
+The visible part of this section is the Bourbon penal bath on Via delle Caserme.
 The museum officially opened in 1973 with exhibitions on the lower floor of the Birthplace of Gabriele D'Annunzio Museum.
 In 1982, most of the collection was donated to the municipality of Pescara, which inaugurated the museum at its current location on March 13, 1998.

 In the early 2000s, the monumental arch on Via delle Caserme was reconstructed in a modern style, including the Literary Café.
 Before the 1943 bombing, a large access arch from the river, the only remaining element of the ancient entrance gates to Pescara from the fortress, stood near the barracks.